- I have a question about climate science or an objection to something I heard you say

 If you would like my review of a technical or scientific manuscript, you are welcome to include my name as a suggested reviewer when you submit it for peer review and publication.
 While I am happy to provide reviews on topics relevant to my expertise as part of a formal peer review process conducted by a journal, a federal agency, or a recognized institution or organization, I am not able to provide informal reviews prior to submission.

-As a climate scientist, I want to be able to use my expertise effectively, but there are many requests I receive that are not related to my specific areas of expertise (e.g. focusing on agriculture or technology or the policies of a country that I have little knowledge or experience of).
+As a climate scientist, there are many requests I receive that are not related to my specific areas of expertise (e.g. focusing on agriculture or technology or the policies of a country that I have little knowledge or experience of).
 As such, I would not be able to provide much help moving your idea forward.
 In addition, many requests are generic, in the sense that any climate scientist would be able to respond to them.

-But if it is not a scientific study or a technical manuscript and you are confident (1) that your project meets the criteria above; (2) that it has already been carefully reviewed to the best of your ability and current resources; (3) that you know and can explain exactly what you want to accomplish with it, including what it will achieve, who it will reach, and what currently unmet need it will fill; (4) and that I, rather than any other climate scientist, am uniquely suited to comment on your effort and provide targeted feedback that would take you to the next level, then please feel free to send your request to Laura via our contact page, including a brief description of why you think I’m the right person to review it, and she’ll let you know if I’m able to do so!
+If your product is not a scientific study or a technical manuscript and you are confident (1) that your project meets the criteria above; (2) that it has already been carefully reviewed to the best of your ability and current resources; (3) that you know and can explain exactly what you want to accomplish with it, including what it will achieve, who it will reach, and what currently unmet need it will fill; (4) and that I, rather than any other climate scientist, am uniquely suited to comment on your effort and provide targeted feedback that would take you to the next level, then please feel free to send your request to Laura via our contact page, including a brief description of why you’re certain I’m the best person to review it, as opposed to another climate scientist, and she’ll let you know if I’m able to do so!

 I’m a student and I’d like to interview you!